frankfzw/mySpark/note/modify.md

-# Early Scheduling of ResultStage
+# Early Scheduling of ResultStage (updated)

 ## Stage
 add `val PENDING = false`.
 The default status of a stage is false.
 When it's submitted with unfinished parents, we set `PENDING = true`

 ## DAGScheduler
-### submitStage:
+### submitStage: Important
-if `(missing.isEmpty)`, this stage will become running.
-So we check every stage in waitingStages,

-if their parents are all running, we try to submit the stage and mark `PENDING = true`;
+Submit the satge from the **Final stage to their parents**, i.e. we find the final stage, mark it `PENDING` if it has missing parents, and submit it, and then find it's parents and submit them recursively.

 ### submitMissingTasks:
-if the stage is `PENDING`, we use getRandomLocs to assign the tasks to the random locations.
+If the stage is `PENDING`, we use `getRandomLocs` to assign the tasks to the random locations.

+After that, we find the shuffle dependency on the border of the stage and call `BlockManger.registerShufflePipe` to notify the random reducer to get ready.
+Besides it calls the `MapOutputTracker.registerPendingReduce` to register shuffle pipe.

 ### getRandomLocs(new added):
 Ask the `BlockManagerMaster` to get the acitve block host and assign the task to the locations.